Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: 3 -invariant and 2 -invariant closed s

 \begin{example} By \eqref{eq:closed:su3} and \eqref{eq:tau:i:SU3}, the $\sunitary{3}$-invariant \gtstr{} defined by $f_1, f_2, f_3$ is torsion-free if and only if $2(f_1f_2f_3)' = f_1^2 + f_2^2 + f_3^2$ and each $(f_j^2f_k^2)' = 2f_1f_2f_3$.
 The simplest solution to these equations is

 This incomplete solution describes a conical \sunitary{3}-invariant torsion-free~\gtwo-cone with cross-section $\flag=\sunitary{3}/\T^2$ arising from the unique \sunitary{3}-invariant nearly K\"ahler structure on $\flag$ that we described in~\eqref{eq:nK:str}.
 To instead obtain a complete metric, the solution must satisfy the conditions for closing smoothly over a nonprincipal orbit (described in detail in section \ref{ss:IC:CP2}, see also Cleyton--Swann \cite[p.~217]{Cleyton:Swann}).
-The smoothly-closing conditions force two of the $f_i$ to coincide and (up to symmetry) any complete solution can be written in terms of the parameter $r = f_1f_3$ and a constant $\mu \in \R$ as
+The smoothly-closing conditions force two of the $f_i$ to coincide and (up to the Weyl group action from Lemma~\ref{lem:Weyl:SU3}) any complete solution can be written in terms of the parameter $r = f_1f_3$ and a constant $\mu \in \R$ as

 These solutions define the asymptotically conical holonomy $G_2$ metrics on $\Lambda^2_- \CP^2$ first found by Bryant and Salamon \cite{Bryant:Salamon}; they are asymptotic to the torsion-free~\gtwo-cone just described.
 Permuting the $f_i$ gives three AC \gtmfd s asymptotic to the same cone, but topologically different in that the special $\CP^2$ orbit fits in differently.
-In fact, one can show that any complete torsion-free~\gtstr~asymptotic to the torsion-free~\gtwo-cone described above must be one of these Bryant--Salamon solutions~\cite[Corollary 6.10]{karigiannis:lotay}. \end{example}
+In fact, one can show that any complete torsion-free~\gtstr~asymptotic to the torsion-free~\gtwo-cone described above must be one of these Bryant--Salamon solutions~\cite[Corollary 6.10]{karigiannis:lotay}.

+Another way of expressing the claim that the three solutions extend across topologically different $\CP^2$s is that while the full Weyl group $W$ acts isometrically on the cone, only the involution that preserves the particular fibration over $\CP^2$ acts isometrically on the AC $G_2$-metric, and the other non-trivial elements of the Weyl group do not even extend to homeomorphisms of $\Lambda^2_- \CP^2$ (see Atiyah--Witten \cite[\S 2.3]{atiyah03}).
+This gives rise to a $G_2$ geometric transition, somewhat analogous to the well-known ``flop'' between the two topologically distinct small resolutions of the complex 3-dimensional ordinary double point singularity. \end{example}